3d-pli/fastpli/paper/paper.md

 1. **Fiber Modelling Modules:**
    A detailed 3D modelling of nerve fibers at the micrometer level is essential as input for the measurement simulation.
    In order to recreate biological tissue as a model, it is important that the nerve fibers do not spatially overlap.
-   We have decided to implement a solver module that takes any configuration of fiber bundles as input and converts it over several iterations into an collision-free configuration.
+   We have decided to implement a solver module that takes any configuration of fiber bundles as input and converts it over several iterations into a collision-free configuration.
    In order to generate collision free fiber arrangements, a dedicated algorithm to prohibit such overlaps has been developed [@Matuschke2019].

 2. **Simulation Module:**